openshift/origin-aggregated-logging/deployment/README.md

-is formed, new instances will begin replicating data from the existing instances, which can take a long time and generate a lot of network traffic and disk activity, but the cluster is operational immediately and Fluentd and Kibana can be scaled back to their normal operating levels.
+is formed, new instances will begin replicating data from the existing instances, which can take a long time and generate a lot of network traffic and disk activity, but the cluster is operational immediately and Kibana can be scaled back to its normal operating levels and nodes can be re-labeled for Fluentd.

-    $ oc scale rc/logging-fluentd-1 --replicas=...
+    $ oc label node --all logging-infra-fluentd=true
     $ oc scale rc/logging-kibana-1 --replicas=2